-Heat oil in a heavy bottomed pan; add in the ginger, garlic and sauté it for a few seconds.
-Stir in the tomatoes, green chillies, turmeric powder, garam masala, cardamon powder and cumin powder and sauté everything together until the tomatoes begin to bubble, approximately for about a minute.
+Heat oil in a heavy bottomed pan; add the ginger, garlic and sauté it for a few seconds.
+Stir the tomatoes, green chillies, turmeric powder, garam masala, cardamom powder and cumin powder and sauté everything until the tomatoes begin to bubble, approximately for about a minute.

-Now stir in the cooked lentils into the pan with the tomatoes, adjust the consistency of the dal by adding a little water if too thick.
-Cover the pan and simmer the dal along with the spices for atleast 15 to 20 minutes.
-At this stage check the salt levels and adjust according to taste.
+Next stir in the cooked dal into the pan with the tomatoes, adjust the consistency of the dal by adding a little water if too thick.
+Cover the pan and simmer the dal along with the spices for at least 15 to 20 minutes.
+At this stage check the salt and spice levels and adjust according to taste.

-Simmering this dal makhani for a longer time, will ensure that the spices get absorbed into the lentils thoroughly, therefore enhancing the flavors of the dal.
+Simmering this dal makhani for a longer time, will ensure that the spices get absorbed into the dal thoroughly, therefore enhancing the flavors of the dal makhani

 Traditionally Punjabi's have been known to simmer their dals for more than an hour or two, to get the intense richness and taste from the dal makhani.
 But make sure that when you simmer the dal it is stirred occasionally, thereby preventing the dal makhani from sticking to the bottom of the pan.